We’ve spent almost three weeks here at the Wild Elephant Research and Conservation program and have really enjoyed it! The…

 Food: All meals are provided

-Airport Transfers: Includes private transfer from Colombo airport to project site in Wasgamuwa.
+Airport Transfers: Includes private transfer from Colombo airport to project site in Wasgamuwa and return transfer at the end of the program.

 Orientation: Orientation provided upon arrival